MrHakerFox/stm32_boot_client/readme.txt

 The project consist of these files:
 1. stm32_boot_client.cpp/hpp - the core of factory bootloader client.
 There are almost all commands that stm32 boot can accept.
-2. stm32_io_pc.cpp/hpp - platform dependend interface to communicate with serial port, make system delay and configASSERT.
+2. stm32_io(pc, any).cpp/hpp - platform dependent interface to communicate with serial port, make system delay and configASSERT.
 Rewrite it under your platform.
 3. stm32bootpc.cpp/hpp - just an example of using the core for ibm pc.
-It must be your platform-dependend software.
+It must be your platform dependent software.
+4. included_macro.hpp - includes or contain macro such as configASSERT or ARRAY_SIZE.
+It's platform dependent.

 These software are compiled with GCC 7.3.0 with a whole command string: g++ -Wall -o stm32bootpc.exe -pedantic -pedantic-errors -ansi -std=c++11